appsjuragan/diskOfflaner-rust/README.md

 # 💾 DiskOfflaner

-**Take control of your Windows disk drives with confidence and ease.**
+**Take control of your disk drives with confidence and ease.**

-DiskOfflaner is a powerful yet intuitive desktop application that lets you manage the online/offline status of your physical disk drives on Windows.
+DiskOfflaner is a powerful yet intuitive desktop application that lets you manage the online/offline status of your physical disk drives on **Windows** and **Linux**.
 Whether you're a system administrator, IT professional, or power user who needs to safely disconnect drives without physically unplugging them, DiskOfflaner makes it simple and safe.

 ## ✨ Why Use DiskOfflaner?